sfkiwi/linked-list-typescript/README.md

 val // => 7
 ```

-Removes the item at the tail of the list and returns the item.

 #### `LinkedList<T>#remove(val: T): T`

+Removes the specified item from the list and returns the item for convenience.
+If the
+item can not be located in the list the method wil return undefined and the list will
+not be altered.

 ```typescript
 let items: number[] = [4, 5, 6, 7];